 Students in accommodation managed by the University are encouraged to use the recycling bins positioned in every kitchen.
 All internal bins are matched with a suite of external recycling bins at each site.
 Contact The City of Edinburgh Council on 0131 529 3030 to report any overflowing external bins.
 Visit our student accommodation page for more information on all waste services available, including additional information for when you move out.

 Waste in Edinburgh and Beyond

-The new Edinburgh Charity Shop and Reuse Map was recently launched by Changeworks.
+The Edinburgh Charity Shop and Reuse Map is an extremely useful resource developed by Changeworks.
 Both the Changeworks and The City of Edinburgh Council websites contain a wealth of information covering what you can reduce, reuse and recycle in Edinburgh, Lothian and the Scottish Borders.
 This includes a complete A to Z of waste in the Too Good to Waste booklet and on-line resource.